raspberrypilearning/3D-scene/en/step_4.md

 --- task ---

 Sprites which are the same colour as their surrounding are invisible.
 Another sprite can **appear** to come out from behind the invisible sprite.
-This effect is useful for characters which appear out of a hole or through a doorway.
+This effect is useful for sprites which seem to appear through a hole, crack or doorway.

 --- no-print ---